-We anticipate that the required investments to achieve our revenue growth targets will be in the range of \$6.0 - \$8.0 million in research and development and capital expenditures, which also includes investments in management information systems and capacity expansions at existing manufacturing facilities.
-Additionally, we may decide to divest some or all of our real estate holdings to streamline our balance sheet and provide additional working capital for our investments and research and development needs.
+We anticipate future investments will be required to meet the expected demand from our growing served markets to achieve our revenue growth targets, including investments in research and development as well as capital expenditures, which also includes further investments in capacity expansion, talent, and management information systems.
+In June 2022, we completed the sale of the real property where our manufacturing facility in Massachusetts is located.
+In connection with this sale, we entered into a two-year leaseback of the facility.
+This sale-leaseback transaction resulted in a net cash inflow of approximately \$14.9 million, after repayment of the existing mortgage and settlement of related sale expenses.
+During the two-year leaseback period, we will conduct a search for a new manufacturing facility more in line with the needs of our Semiconductor product lines.
 In the fourth quarter of 2021, we completed the move of our Shanghai facility to a new location.
 This new location increases our capacity and allows us to streamline our manufacturing processes, thus reducing our lead times.
 In addition, we are evaluating our management information systems and needs in order to allow for greater efficiencies and to ensure our infrastructure can support our future growth plans.
-We are and will continue to closely scrutinize these planned investments, in light of the COVID-19 challenges, and we may defer some of our projects.
-However, as a capital equipment manufacturer, we will continue to invest in our business to fuel our future growth.
+As a capital equipment manufacturer, we will continue to invest in our business to drive future growth.

 In addition to investments in our organic growth, another key aspect of our capital allocation policy is our plan to grow through acquisitions.
-We have the expertise and track record to identify strong acquisition targets in the semi and SiC growth environments and to execute transactions and integrations to provide for value creating, profitable growth in both the short-term and long-term.
+We have the expertise and track record to identify complimentary and synergistic acquisition targets in the Semiconductor and SiC growth environments and to execute transactions and integrations to provide for value creating, profitable growth in both the short-term and long-term.
 On March 3, 2021, we acquired Intersurface Dynamics, a Connecticut-based manufacturer of substrate process chemicals used in various manufacturing processes, including semiconductors, silicon and compound semiconductor wafers, and optics.
 As of the date of the filing of this Annual Report on Form 10-K, we do not have an agreement to acquire any acquisition target.